truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 #### Using the TrueNAS Installer
 {{< hint type=important >}}
-If you are doing a clean install from the SCALE <kbd>.iso</kbd> file as part of migrating from a different TrueNAS version, or to recover from a serious issue that requires you to re-install SCALE from the <kbd>.iso</kbd>, have your network configuration information ready to use after the installation completes.
+If you are doing a clean install from the TrueNAS <kbd>.iso</kbd> file as part of migrating from a different TrueNAS version, or to recover from a serious issue that requires you to re-install TrueNAS from the <kbd>.iso</kbd>, have your network configuration information ready to use after the installation completes.
-Also have your SCALE system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered SCALE clean-install system.
+Also have your TrueNAS system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered TrueNAS clean-install system.
 {{< /hint >}}

 After the system boots into the installer, follow these steps.